 This blog is for newly admitted students to the Graduate Center, CUNY.

 We would like to welcome and congratulate you!
 If you haven’t already accepted our offer of admission please do so by logging back into the online application.
+Registration materials will not be generated for you if you do not officially accept the offer.

 Official Documents – Transcripts and Test Scores